Calandiva Care: How To Grow This Flowering Kalanchoe

 The blossfeldiana is also called the Florist Kalanchoe or Flaming Katy.
-They’ve been around for a while but the Calandiva was first introduced around 2003.
-This cheery blooming houseplant has a nice, long bloom time which lasts about 6 to 8 weeks.
+It’s been around for a while but the Calandiva was first introduced around 2003.
+This cheery houseplant has long-lasting blooms that last about 6 to 8 weeks.

 Calandivas were bred to grow with larger, double flowers instead of single flowers and are often called the Rosebud Kalanchoe.
-You can purchase them in a wide array of vibrant colors.
-And the foliage was bred to be larger and more attractive too.
+They can be purchased in a wide array of vibrant colors, and the foliage was bred to be larger and more attractive, too.

 I bought three Kalanchoes & you can see the difference in the plants.
-The Calandivas (pink & yellow) are a bit more robust than the blossfeldiana (ornage).
+The Calandivas (pink & yellow) are a bit more robust than the blossfeldiana (orange).

 Size

-The most common sizes you see them sold in are 4″ and 6″ pots.
-Occasionally you can find them in 2″ pots (great for dish gardens and terrariums) as well as multiple plants in 8″ pots.
+They’re most commonly sold in 4″ and 6″ pots.
+Occasionally, you can find them in 2″ pots (great for dish gardens and terrariums) and with multiple plants growing in 8″ pots.
+The average size of a 6″ Calandiva is 18″ x 14″.

-If you get one where the flowers are half-open and it’s in low light, it’s not going to open as readily as it would in a brighter location.
+If you get one where the flowers are half-open and it’s in low light conditions, it’s not going to open as readily as it would in a brighter location.
 If the flowers are fully open, then they’ll be fine in lower light for a few weeks.

-The more light and the more heat they’re getting, the faster the flowers will open up and the faster the bloom time will go (just like cut flowers!).
+The more light and heat they’re getting, the faster the flowers will open up and the faster the bloom time will go, just like cut flowers.

-This is essential to Calandiva care even if you’re keeping yours for just a couple of months like most people do.
-Succulents rot out easily so you don’t want to give yours too much water.
+This is essential to Calandiva care, even if you’re keeping yours for just a couple of months like most people do.
+Succulents rot out quickly, so you don’t want to give yours too much water.

-For a 4-inch plant, you might need to water it a little more often then you would a 6-inch plant.
+For a 4-inch plant, you might need to water it a little more often than you would a 6-inch plant.
 This is a general rule with any houseplants.

-I water Calandivas in bloom a little bit more than I do my other succulents.
-That’s every 7 to 14 days depending on the temps and the season.
-I don’t let mine go completely dry but I don’t keep it soaking wet either.
+I water Calandivas in bloom a little bit more often than I do my other succulents.
+That’s every 7 to 14 days, depending on the season.
+I don’t let mine go completely dry, but I don’t keep it soaking wet, either.

-You might water yours every 2 weeks.
-The frequency will vary depending on your temps, light situation and the size pot your Calandiva is in.
+You might water yours every two weeks.
+The frequency will vary depending on your temps, light situation, time of year, and the size pot your Calandiva is in.

-Another reason why you don’t want to keep the plant too wet is because of the foliage.
-It grows densely and the lower and inner portions can be subject to mildew.
+Another reason not to keep the plant too wet is the foliage.
+It grows densely, and the lower and inner portions can be subject to powdery mildew and stem rot.
+It’s best to water the soil mix only and not the foliage.

-The decorative pots that I’ve been displaying mine in don’t have drain holes.
-I take the plants out of the pots when watering and let the water drain out completely before putting the plants back in.
-You don’t want any water building up in the bottom of the pot or saucer because that will also lead to rot.
+The decorative pots that I’ve been displaying mine in don’t have drainage holes.
+I take the plants out of the pots when watering and let the excess water drain out completely before putting the plants back in.
+You don’t want any water building up in the bottom of the pot or saucer because that will also lead to root rot.

-The individual flowers of a Calandiva are a bit bigger than the blossfeldiana.
+The individual flowers of a Calandiva (L) are a bit bigger than the Florist Kalanchoe (R).

 Temperature

 Average home temperatures are just fine for Calandivas.
-Just be sure to keep them out of any cold drafts or away from any heat vents.
-I’ve grown them indoors here in Tucson in both the summer and the winter.
+Just be sure to keep them out of cold drafts or away from heat vents.
+I’ve grown them successfully indoors here in Tucson in both the summer and the winter.

-In Santa Barbara, I grew them on my front porch which was covered from direct sunlight and rain.
+In Santa Barbara, I grew them on my covered front porch, which was protected from direct sunlight and rain.
 Growing them outdoors for the summer is fine.
 Just be sure to keep them out of direct sunlight and don’t let them get too much rain.
-When it’s starting to get really cold, bring them inside.
+When it’s starting to get cold, bring them inside.

 Fertilizing

-Calandivas are usually grown as short-term blooming plants to enjoy so I’ve never fertilized mine.
-If you want to give it a fertilizing while it’s blooming, you’re welcome to do that.
+Calandivas are usually grown as short-term blooming plants to enjoy.
+I’ve never fertilized mine while it’s blooming, and that may be the same for you.

-Don’t over-fertilize your Calandivas because salts will build-up and will burn the roots.
+You should avoid fertilizing houseplants late in fall or in winter because they don’t need it at this time.
+Don’t over-fertilize your Calandivas because salts will build up and will burn the roots.
 This will show up as brown spots on the leaves.
-Avoid fertilizing a houseplant that is stressed, ie. bone dry or soaking wet.
+Avoid fertilizing a houseplant that is stressed, i.e., bone dry or soaking wet.

+I know many pet owners love plants, and I’m one of them!
 Like many houseplants, this one is toxic to pets.
-I always consult the ASPCA website to see how it’s toxic and what effect it’ll have.
-Hopefully, your pets are like my kitties and they leave plants alone.
+I always consult the ASPCA website to see how toxic it is and what effect it’ll have.
+Hopefully, your pets are like my kitties and leave plants alone.

 Calandivas are grown for their flowers.
 They look good for 2-3 months after their bloom and then many people get rid of them.
 If you choose to keep yours for longer, here are a few more Calandiva care points: